Sex and Love

 A related misconception is that the man is always active and the woman passive in bed.
 The man is "supposed" to take responsibility for the lovemaking process.
 It is his job to arouse himself and his partner.
 She is to lie there and allow herself to be stimulated.
 But both partners share the responsibility of making the sex act enjoyable, and either can enjoy being passive and being pleasured, or taking a more active role in stimulating the other.
 Many couples enjoy taking turns giving and receiving.
 The popular literature, porn movies, and erotic magazines tend to glorify the joys of casual sex, of "swinging," of instant sex with strangers.
 There is no doubt that some people do enjoy such experiences.
-Find out all about various ways to control premature ejaculation here.
+Find out all about yeast infection here.

 But for most people sex is best when it is experienced with someone you like and trust and can talk to.
 When two people are attracted to each other and respect each other and want to please each other and are sensitive to the other's desires, then sex can be really great.
 If you are having sex with a stranger, you might be so afraid of being rejected if you don't perform well and please your partner that you cannot abandon yourself to your own pleasurable feelings and passions and this can make sex a performance rather than a pleasure.